-contains the true end of the current stack, PCWAENDS may not be correct, PCWAENDS is made incorrect in order to force a call to AMPXMEMF so that a DSA may be ini-PCWABBA contains the address of the AMPDIBB tialized (if SETMEM option is enaroutine, which is invoked at each bled). basic block of code when the debugger is active.
-PCWAECNT contains the number of non-fatal errors which will be tolerated PCWAERAD contains the offending address before the program will be abended. when a checking error or a program error occurs.
-PCWACHK contains the address of the routine PCWAFSTK which gains control when a checking points to the beginning of a chain error occurs.
-This routine is norof all free blocks of storage. mally AMPXCHKR.
-PCWAENDA address of the AMPDEPIL routine, which is invoked from the epilogue PCWACHEM defines which heap is in use, normally the value is one, which indiof each routine when the debugger cates that the users heap is is active. available.
-PCWAPROC PCWASTAY reserved for future use. contains the list form of the STAX PCWAUSER macro. reserved for Pascal/VS users.
-PCWAEOPN a flag that indicates whether the PCWAEOUT error file, PCWAEOUT has been the file (PCB) to where execute opened. time error diagnostics is sent.
-PCWADINT PCWAOUT flag indicating whether the PCB for the standard file OUT-15 a AMPDCOM (debugger common area) has PUT. been initialized yet.
-PCWAIN the PCB for the standard file PCHATSO INPUT. is a flag indicating whether we are executing in a TSO environment.
-PCHAPDAT PCWAATTN a string that contains the passed contains the address of the termiin symbolic parameter list after it nal attention routine. it has been formatted.
-PCWAFCNT PCWAERSA contains the number of the next a small save area used when a SPIE generated DDname. exit is invoked.
-PCWASIZE PCWAPIE contains the size of the initial allocation of the PCWA. a place to save certain information from the SPIE.
-PCWADINA PCWASPIE of the contains the address spie work area AMPDINIT routine, which initializes the interactive debugger.
-PCWAMEMA descriptors used to control the allocation and deallocation poli-PCWABOPA contains the address of the cies of dynamic storage and I/O AMPDIBOP routine, which is invoked buffers. at each procedure entry when the debugger is active.
+contains the address of the AMPDIBOP routine, which is invoked at each procedure entry when the debugger is active.
+PCUARRA contains the address of the AMPDIBB routine, which is invoked at each basic block of code when the debugger is active.
+PCWAERAD contains the offending address when a checking error or a program error occurs.
+PCWAFSTK points to the beginning of a chain of all free blocks of storage.
+PCWAENDA address of the AMPDEPIL routine, which is invoked from the epilogue of each routine when the debugger is active.
+PCWAPROC reserved for future use.
+PCUAUSER reserved for Pascal/VS users.
+PCWAEDUT the file (PCB) to where execute time error diagnostics is sent.
+PCNADUT the PCB for the standard file OUT-PUT.
+PCWAIN the PCB for the standard file INPUT.
+PCWAPDAT a string that contains the passed in symbolic parameter list after it it has been formatted.
+PCWAERSA a small save area used when a SPIE exit is invoked.
+PCWAPIE a place to save certain information from the SPIE.
+PCUASPTE spie work area PCWAMEMA descriptors used to control the descriptors used to control the allocation and deallocation policies of dynamic storage and I/O buffers.